 - Lock J, Le Grange D. Family based treatment of eating disorders.
 Int Journal of Eat Disord.
 2005;37:S64–7)

 Wendy Sterling is a Registered Dietitian and a Board-Certified Specialist in Sports Dietetics.
 She is the co-author of “How to Nourish Your Child Through an Eating Disorder: A Simple, Plate-by-Plate Approach to Rebuilding a Healthy Relationship with Food.” ” and “No Weigh!
 A Teen’s Guide to Positive Body Image, Food, and Emotional Wisdom.”She worked at The Healthy Teen Project as well as the Eating Disorder Center at Cohen Children’s Medical Center of New York.
-She has been published in the International Journal of Eating Disorders and theJournal of Adolescent Healthfor research on osteoporosis, menstruation, and metabolism.
-She will also be published in the Journal of the Academy of Nutrition and Dieteticsfor her work with the Plate-by-Plate Approach Fall 2018.
+She has been published in the International Journal of Eating Disorders and theJournal of Adolescent Health for research on osteoporosis, menstruation, and metabolism.
+The Plate-by-Plate Approach® was also written about In Journal of the Academy of Nutrition and Dietetics July 2019.
 She is team nutritionist for the Oakland A’s.

 Casey Crosbie is a Registered Dietitian and a Board-Certified Specialist in Sports Dietetics.
 She currently serves as program director for the Healthy Teen Project in Los Altos, CA and is co-author of How to Nourish Your Child Through an Eating Disorder: A Simple, Plate-by-Plate Approach to Rebuilding a Healthy Relationship with Food.”
 Casey previously served as lead dietitian for the Lucile Packard Children’s Hospital Comprehensive Care Program for Eating Disorders at Stanford.
-She was published in Nutrition in Clinical Practiceand in the Journal of Adolescent Healthfor research focusing on refeeding syndrome in adolescents with eating disorders.
-She will also be published in the Journal of the Academy of Nutrition and Dieteticsfor her work with the Plate-by-Plate Approach Fall 2018.
+She was published in Nutrition in Clinical Practice and in the Journal of Adolescent Health for research focusing on refeeding syndrome in adolescents with eating disorders.
+The Plate-by-Plate Approach® was also written about In Journal of the Academy of Nutrition and Dietetics July 2019.